Crowdedlight/AMDU/readme.md

 AMDU is tested on Windows only, but built and in theory should run on both Linux and MacOS.

+## Known Issues
+If arma is not installed on the machine with the subbed mods installed, the filesize of each mod will not be shown.
+As it polls those from the local installed mods through the steamworks SDK.
+I am not using the workshop file-sizes as they are very inaccurate.

 ## Example video
 TODO - Insert